 - Initial Rest: Once baked, let the cake rest in the pan for 10–15 minutes.
 This helps it firm up slightly before glazing.

-- Apply the Glaze Warm: While still warm, pour your prepared glaze over the top.
-The residual heat helps the glaze soak in and adds that signature sticky texture.
+- Apply the Glaze Warm: While the cake is still warm, drizzle the prepared glaze over the top.
+The lingering heat will help it soak in, creating that classic sticky finish.

 - Let It Set: After glazing, allow the cake to cool for at least 30 minutes before slicing.
 This prevents crumbling and ensures each bite has that perfect cinnamon-sugar swirl.